eesahasan1/Data-Engineering-Repository/terraform_gcp/README.md

 > ***Refer to the [GCP configuration terraform file](main.tf) without comments***

-2. Manually configure the VM:
+**2. Alternatively, Manually Configure the VM**

 - Navigate to the Virtual Machines menu under Compute Engine in GCP and create an instance with the desired specifications.
 1. Changed name
 2. Changed region
 3. Change machine type to e2-standard-4 (4vCPU, 16 GB memory)
 4. Selected Ubuntu 20.04 LTS image and 30 GB boot disk

-3. SSH Connection:
+**3. SSH Connection**
 - Once the setup is complete, copy the external IP of the VM.
 - Connect to the VM using SSH with the generated key:

 ```bash
 ssh -i file-name username@ip
 ```
-> ***The command `ssh -i file-name username@ip` is used in Unix-like systems to securely connect to a remote server using SSH (secure shell).
-The `-i` option specifies a private key for authentication, `username` is the user on the remote server, and `ip` is the server's IP address or hostname.***

 - Example:
 ```bash
 ssh -i gcp gzuz@34.67.217.8
 ```

+> ***The command `ssh -i file-name username@ip` is used in Unix-like systems to securely connect to a remote server using SSH (secure shell).
+The `-i` option specifies a private key for authentication, `username` is the user on the remote server, and `ip` is the server's IP address or hostname.***

 ## Installing Anaconda and Docker
-Set up Anaconda for a data science/analytics environment and Docker for container management
+Set up Anaconda for data science/analytics environment, and Docker for container management.

 - Install Anaconda:

 ``` bash
 wget https://repo.anaconda.com/archive/Anaconda3-2023.09-0-Linux-x86_64.sh
 bash Anaconda3-2023.09-0-Linux-x86_64.sh
 ```

-Follow the installation prompts, and then either log out and back in or run `source .bashrc` to apply changes.
+- Follow the installation prompts, and then either log out and back in, or run `source .bashrc` to apply changes.

-**To verify if it worked, "(base)" will show before the username:**
+- To verify if it worked, "(base)" will show before the username:

 ![Alt text](data/images/image1.png)

-- Install Docker
+- Install Docker:

 Update the package list and install Docker:
 ```bash
 sudo apt-get update # updates the list of packages